bustoutsolutions/siesta/Docs/state.md

                              // custom data types using ResponseTransformer.

 resource.text                // Convenience accessors return empty string/dict/array
-resource.json                // if data is either (1) not present or (2) not of the resource.jsonArray           // expected type.
+resource.jsonDict            // if data is either (1) not present or (2) not of the resource.jsonArray           // expected type.
 This reduces futzing with optionals.

 resource.latestData?.headers // Because metadata matters too